treefrogframework/treefrog-framework/docs/user-guide/en/test/index.md

  QT += network sql testlib
 ```

-After you save the project file, you can create a binary by running the following command in its directory
+After you save the project file, you can create a binary by running the following command in its directory:

 ```
  $ qmake
  $ make
 ```

-Next, configuration needs to be done for the testing process.
+Next, some little configuration needs to be done for the testing process.<br>
 Because of the need to refer to the various configuration files, the test command requires a symbolic link to the config directory.
 Its location should be directly below of the test command.
-When SQLite is used for the database, we need to make a symbolic link to db directory as well.
+When SQLite is used for the database, we need to make a symbolic link to the *db* directory as well.

 ```
  $ ln -s  ../../config  config
  $ ln -s  ../../db  db
 ```

-If you use Windows, an exe file of the test is created in the debug directory, so that a symbolic link is made there.
-Please be careful; it is NOT a shortcut.
+If you use Windows, an exe file of the test is created in the *debug* directory, so that a symbolic link is created there.
+Please be careful: it is NOT a shortcut!
-To make a symbolic link, you must run the command from the command prompt launched with administrator privileges.
+To create a symbolic link, you must run the command from the command prompt launched with administrator privileges.

 ```
  > cd debug